DaveMielke/NBP/b2g/doc/UserInterface/Overview/dialogs.rst

 --------------------

-A number of braille-only dialogs are used in order to directly communicate to or interact with the user.
+A number of braille-only dialogs are used in order to directly communicate to or interact with you.
 They don't appear on an external video monitor.

 Messages
 ~~~~~~~~

-Messages are used to give feedback to the user for significant events.
+Messages are used to give you feedback for significant events.
 These
 include (but aren't limited to):

 * The successful changing of a setting.